ToxPuro/astaroth/paper.md

 `Astaroth` has already been used in many papers as the core PDE solver, mainly in astrophysical settings, and in performance focused papers as a platform to study optimization techniques.
-Recently the acceleration of `Pencil Code` via `Astaroth` is expected to increase the number of people relying on `Astaroth` as the core execution engine.
+Recently the acceleration of `Pencil Code` via `Astaroth` is expected to increase the number of people relying on `Astaroth` as the core execution engine and is expected to enable more realistic astrophysical simulations in a wide range of scientific applications from modelling small-scale dynamos to the propagation and processes producing primordial gravitational waves.

 List of papers: (if something is missing please add)